DanyLan/Terraform-Wordpress-MySQL/readme.md

 # 2. Through LoadBalancer

 Now if you want to access the pod externally, you will have to expose the pod externally going through a loadbalancer.
-Thise is demonstrated below
+This is demonstrated below

     nano loadbalancer_my_sql.yaml